buildfirst/buildfirst/ch02/04_bundle-then-minify/README.md

 # Bundle + Minify Task
 #### And, _an alias_

 This example shows how to configure bundling and minification Grunt tasks together, as discussed in Chapter 2 of the book.
-This example is a continuation of [**ch02e02** Bundle Task](https://github.com/bevacqua/buildfirst/ch02/02_bundle-task "Bundle Task Example").
+This example is a continuation of [**ch02e02** Bundle Task][1].

 In the example, we'll be bundling together all of the `*.js` files in `public/js`, and placing them in a bundled file at `build/js/bundle.js`.
 Then, we'll minify that file into `all.min.js`.